'We were useless': Secrets from a Wuhan doctor made to work 24-hour shifts while infected

 In a book that forced him to flee his homeland, Murong Xuecun went to a locked-down Wuhan to tell the real story of the Covid-19 pandemic.
 That included interviewing a doctor made to work 24-hour shifts while infected.
+The Herald has the exclusive New Zealand extract.

 Hiding deep in the mountains, Murong Xuecun emailed his draft to a friend and said, "No matter what happens to me, this book must be published".